verayannn/SpotDMouse/P2-Terrain_Challenge/README.md

 3. Kumar, A., et al. (2024).
 Reinforcement learning for versatile, dynamic, and robust bipedal locomotion control. *IEEE Transactions on Robotics*, 40, 1234-1250.
 [Link](https://ieeexplore.ieee.org/document/10611493)

 ---

-*This project demonstrates that successful quadruped locomotion can be achieved on small-scale robots through careful parameter scaling, reward engineering, and massive parallel simulation - enabling rapid policy development that would be impossible with traditional single-environment training approaches.*